ALMSIVI/pixiv_tools/ResolutionCheck/README.md

 # Resolution Check

-Checks if the pictures are wallpaper-sized (16/9 or 16/10).
+Checks if the pictures are wallpaper-sized.

-- Resolutions are not absolute: for 16/9 (1.77778), the program accepts resolutions from 1.75 to 1.8.
-For 16/10 (1.6), the program accepts resolutions from 1.58 to 1.63.
+- A small tolerance in resolution proportion is allowed; change the `tolerance` in the file.

 - Pixiv supports only .jpg and .png pictures, so only these two are supported.